 Ms. Bayless was appointed as an independent director on January 25, 2022.
-Ms. Bayless has over 25 years of experience in the oil and gas industry and currently serves as Chief Financial Officer of Daytona Resources LLC.
+Ms. Bayless has over 25 years of experience in the oil and gas industry and currently serves as Chief Executive Officer of Daytona Resources LLC.
 Ms. Bayless has been an integral part of three start-up private equity company management teams in the roles of CFO, CAO and Controller.
 Within these roles, she also took each of these companies to their liquidity exits through either asset sales, IPO or merger into a public company.
 These include serving as the CAO of Indigo Natural Resources LLC from 2016 to 2021, CFO of Indigo Minerals LLC from 2007 to 2016, Controller of Energy Resource Technology, a subsidiary of Helix Energy Solutions, from 2004 - 2006, and Controller of Prize Energy Company from 1999 - 2002.
 Additionally, Ms. Bayless has also served in various accounting roles with other public and private companies that include Pioneer Natural Resources and Merit Energy Company.
 Ms. Bayless holds a B.S.
 Degree in Accounting from Arkansas State University and is a licensed CPA in the State of Texas.
 Ms. Bayless serves on the Board of Trustees for The John Cooper School, The Club at Carlton Woods, The Houston Producers Forum, as their 2022 President, and as an Independent Advisor, Corporate Governance and Policies for Circon Energy.
+Ms. Bayless also serves on the Board of Directors of Superior Energy Services and serves as their Audit Committee chairperson and as a member of their Compensation Committee.
+Within these organizations she also leads or serves on the finance committees for each of them.
+Ms. Bayless is a member of their Compensation Committee.
 Within these organizations she also leads or serves on the finance committees for each of them.
 Ms. Bayless is a member of the Texas Society of Certified Public Accountants.

-Qualifications & Skills:Ms. Bayless brings over 25 years of experience in the oil and gas industry and extensive leadership roles in corporate finance, accounting, and treasury are key attributes that make her well qualified to serve as a director on our Board and as a member of the Audit Committee.
+Qualifications & Skills: Ms. Bayless brings over 25 years of experience in the oil and gas industry and extensive leadership roles in corporate finance, accounting, and treasury are key attributes that make her well qualified to serve as a director on our Board and as a member of the Audit Committee.